Is TB-500 FDA Approved? Parent in Phase 2 Trials

 Key Takeaways

 - TB-500 is not FDA-approved.
-It is legally available as a compounded medication with a prescription, prepared by 503A or 503B pharmacies under federal compounding law.
+It is legally available as a compounded medication with a prescription, prepared by a 503A or 503B pharmacy under federal compounding law.

-- The parent molecule Thymosin Beta-4 was studied by RegeneRx Biopharmaceuticals in Phase 2 trials (RGN-137 topical for wound healing, RGN-352 injectable for cardiac repair).
-Development paused due to company funding constraints, not safety.
+- The parent molecule Thymosin Beta-4 was studied by RegeneRx Biopharmaceuticals in human trials (RGN-137, a topical gel, reached Phase 2; RGN-352, an injectable, reached Phase 1/2).
+Development paused because of company funding constraints, not a safety failure.

-- Gray market "research chemical" TB-500 is not prescribed, not tested for potency or sterility, and not legal as a therapeutic.
-PeRx ships it as a ready-to-use subcutaneous injection.
+- Gray-market "research chemical" TB-500 is not prescribed, not tested for potency or sterility, and not legal as a therapeutic.
+PeRx dispenses thymosin beta-4 only inside the ready-to-use BPC/TB-500 subcutaneous injection.

 TB-500 FDA Status at a Glance